projectcalico/calico/getting-started/kubernetes/hardway/index.md

 ---
 description: Up for the challenge?
-Calico the hard way takes you under the covers of a Calico installation.
+Calico the hard way takes you under the covers of an end-to-end Calico installation.
 show_read_time: false
 show_toc: false
 ---